viritin/viritin/README.md

  * PrimaryButton (stylename + enter shortcut)
  * ConfirmButton (Customizeble confirm dialog before the actual listener is called)
 * ListContainer (used by MTable)
- * A lightweight replacement for BeanItemContainer that uses apache-beanutils for introspection
+ * A lightweight replacement for BeanItemContainer that uses apache commons-beanutils for introspection
+ * Note, that beans are kept in orinal list that developer used to pass beans.
+Wrap in e.g. ArrayList if you wish to keep original List unmodified.

 ## Online demo